tdegeus/prrng/README.md

 >   conda install -c conda-forge scikit-build
 >   ```
 >
->   If you then compile and install with the same environment
+>   If you then compile and install with the same environment,
 >   you should be good to go.
 >   Otherwise, a bit of manual labour might be needed to
 >   treat the dependencies.